Exercise: The Natural Antidote for Mental Battles

 – Increased ability to handle stress: Regular exercise helps the body become more efficient at managing stress by exposing it to controlled amounts of stress during workouts.

-– Enhanced emotional well-being: Exercise triggers the release of endorphins, which are natural mood-boosting chemicals that can help alleviate symptoms of stress and anxiety.
+– Enhanced emotional well-being: Exercise triggers the release of endorphins, which are natural mood-boosting chemicals that can help alleviate of stress and anxiety.

 – Improved cognitive function: Exercise has been shown to enhance cognitive function, including memory and attention, which can help individuals better cope with stress and adapt to challenging situations.